 - The design is cleaner and simpler compared to other refrigerators that have water spouts and buttons on the outside of the door.

 - What you gain with the cleaner design, you don’t lose in functionality because it still features a filtered water dispenser right inside the door and ice maker on the top shelf of the freezer.

 - You don’t lose storage space on the inside of the door to the water and ice dispenser.
 In most refrigerators with water and ice on the door, the inside of the door has very little or no space for storage since it needs that space to fit the technology and plumbing to operate the dispenser.

 The interior is white plastic with tempered glass shelves lit up with a high efficiency LED light.
 From a design perspective, nothing special on the interior but also nothing to complain about.

-When it comes to deciding on what refrigerator to buy, the design is important but functionality is critical.
-This is an appliance that you will use and rely on every day to keep your food cool and fresh.
-The Samsung RF261BEAESR accomplishes that core task really well but also comes with several convenient extra features.
+When it comes to deciding on what refrigerator to buy, the design is important, but functionality is critical.
+This is an appliance that you will use and rely on every day to keep your food cold and fresh.
+The Samsung RF261BEAESR accomplishes that core task well but also comes with several convenient extra features.

 These are the top features:

 - Spacious – This fridge is exceptionally spacious, allowing for a ton of storage.The exact specs are:

 - 25.5 cubic feet of storage inside (17.5 in the fridge and 8 in the freezer).

 - 70 inches tall